John G. Brandon: Emigrates to England

 As John Gordon Joyce he married in Melbourne in 1900 and had two children, a girl and a boy.
 The family moved to England around 1909 and as John Gordon Joyce he and his family are listed in the 1911 English Census as living in Wandsworth with Joyce's occupation given as dramatic author.
 He is by then writing under his acting name of John G. Brandon.
 There are several newspaper reports around this time of English touring companies performing plays by Brandon in Australia.

 Writer

 One of Brandon's first plays was a topical one written in 1915 on Belgium and the war entitled There Was a King in Flanders.

+Sexton Blake

+Brandon contributed 55 tales to the Sexton Blake Library.
+His first, The Survivor's Secret featured Ronald Sturges Vereker Purvale, a popular crime-fighter who went by the name 'RSVP'.
+The character was later reworked into Arthur Stukeley Pennington, or 'ASP' for his own series.

 Second marriage and death

 His first marriage broke up and his wife returned to Australia with their young son, but their daughter Lillian, who later wrote under the name of Grania Brandon stayed with her father.
 Joyce married Ruby Oates in 1917 and his surname is given as Brandon on the marriage record.
 He had a son by his second wife Ruby, the writer Gordon Brandon and a daughter Jean.
-John Gordon Brandon died in Newbury, Berkshire in 1941 with the surname Brandon on his death certificate.
+John Gordon Brandon died on 21 May 1941 in Newbury, Berkshire, with the surname Brandon on his death certificate.